 Hey there!
 Have you ever tried sewing curves?
 What about improv curves?
-Lately I’ve been sewing a lot of improvisational curves and I wanted to share the love by showing you how to sew improv curves.
+Lately I’ve been stitching a lot of improvisational curved lines and I wanted to share the love by showing a tutorial for how to sew improv curves.

 This is Sunshine.
 If you follow me on Instagram, you’ll have seen me working on this one over the past months.
 Sunshine, is a bit different.
 She’s two quilts in one – half traditional piecing and half improvisational piecing.
 There is a lot of improv curves in this one!

 Here’s a close up.
 Look at that curve!
-So fierce!
+So fun!
+And it’s so so easy!

 Here’s the video!
 Enjoy!